weijiekoh/zkmm/README.md

 ### 2. Compile the circuit

 ```
-node --max-old-space-size=4000 build/mastermind/src/compile.js \
+node build/mastermind/src/compile.js \
   -i mastermind/circuits/mastermind.circom \
   -o mastermind/circuits/mastermind.json -r
 ```

 ### 3. Perform the trusted setup

-This takes about 15 minutes if you use Node 10 or greater.
+This takes about 30 seconds if you use Node 10 or greater.
 Note that it will take about ten times longer to complete if you use Node 9, as Node 10 has more optimised `BigInt` support.

 ```
 mkdir -p mastermind/setup && \
-node --max-old-space-size=4000 build/mastermind/src/trustedsetup.js \
+node build/mastermind/src/trustedsetup.js \
   -i mastermind/circuits/mastermind.json \
   -pk mastermind/setup/mastermind.pk.json \
   -vk mastermind/setup/mastermind.vk.json -r